top of page

 TECHNOLOGY CAPABILITIES

-The SIVA Lab is currently taking shape in 105 Howell Hall until the new facilities for the College of Architecture, Art and Design are completed.
+The SIVA Lab is currently relocating to Giles Hall until the new facilities for the College of Architecture, Art and Design are completed in Howell Hall.
 The lab team has started the process of acquiring state-of-the-art advanced visualization and simulation software, an extensive collection of VR and AR displays, as well as usability and performance assessment tools.
-Acquisition of the following software and hardware tools is expected to be complete by the end of Spring 2023 semester.

 Software Resources